Svetlana Kuznetsova: 2010–11: Struggles with form

-Kuznetsova was seeded second at the Andalucia Tennis Experience after receiving a wild card.
+Kuznetsova was seeded second at the Andalucia Tennis Experience, after receiving a wildcard.
 She succeeded to move to the semifinal where she lost against qualifier Irina-Camelia Begu.
-She failed to reach the second round in both the Madrid Open and Internationali BNL d'Italia, losing to Dominika Cibulková and Gréta Arn respectively.
-In Madrid she partnered with Zvonareva and received a wildcard.
+She failed to reach the second round in both the Madrid Open and Italian Open, losing to Dominika Cibulková and Gréta Arn, respectively.
+In Madrid, she partnered with Zvonareva and received a wildcard.
 They moved into the second round, but lost against King and Shvedova.
 Kuznetsova was seeded 13th at the French Open singles event where she lost against Marion Bartoli in the quarterfinal, her first in a Grand Slam tournament since 2009.
 At the doubles event she paired with Zvonareva and defeated unseeded Klaudia Jans and Alicja Rosolska from Poland.
 They lost against third seeds King and Shvedova.
-She lost against Dominika Cibulková in the quarterfinal of the UNICEF Open.
-At the Wimbledon singles tournament, she defeated Zhang Shuai and Alexandra Dulgheru but lost against Yanina Wickmayer.
+She lost against Dominika Cibulková in the quarterfinal of the Rosmalen Open.
+At Wimbledon, she defeated Zhang Shuai and Alexandra Dulgheru but lost against Yanina Wickmayer.

-Kuznetsova was the defending champion at the Mercury Insurance Open, but withdrew due to a groin strain.
+Kuznetsova was the defending champion at the San Diego Open but withdrew due to a groin strain.
 She recovered quickly from the injury and entered the Rogers Cup, but lost to Simona Halep in the first round.
 As 14th-seed, she made it to the third round of the Western & Southern Open and was beaten by eventual champion Maria Sharapova.
 Kuznetsova reached the fourth round of the US Open in which she lost to top-seeded Wozniacki.

 2012: Injuries and out of top 50

-Kuznetsova began her season at the ASB Classic in Auckland, where she reached the semifinal, losing in three sets to Chinese Zheng Jie.
+Kuznetsova began her season at Auckland where she reached the semifinal, losing in three sets to Chinese Zheng Jie.
 At the Australian Open, she was defeated in the third round of the singles event by Sabine Lisicki.
 In contrast, she partnered with Vera Zvonareva as in the previous season and won her second Grand Slam doubles title against the Italian duo Errani and Vinci, defeating them in a three sets final.
 It was her best doubles result since 2009.
 It was the first time since 2008 that an unseeded pair won the Australian Open doubles title.

 Kuznetsova was seeded 26th at the French Open.
-She upset world No. 3 Agnieszka Radwańska in the third round, but subsequently lost in the fourth round to eventual runner-up Sara Errani.
+She upset world No. 3, Agnieszka Radwańska, in the third round but subsequently lost in the fourth to eventual runner-up, Sara Errani.

-Kuznetsova then suffered a first round loss at Wimbledon, falling to Yanina Wickmayer in straight sets.
+Kuznetsova then suffered a first-round loss at Wimbledon, falling to Yanina Wickmayer in straight sets.
 It was the first time she lost in the first round of any Grand Slam since the 2005 US Open where she was the defending champion.
 She withdrew from the US Open, ending a streak of 40 consecutive Grand Slam appearances dating back to 2002.